Comparing the Best International Insurance Plans

-No Two Travel Insurance Policies Are the Same
+No Two Global Insurance Policies Are the Same

-Okay, so this statement may not be entirely true but you get the idea!
-While many policies look the same on the surface there are usually differences when you get down to reading the small print.
-The amount they cover, the excess you have to pay out when making a claim, and most importantly what exactly they cover will all vary to a certain extent so be sure to compare the options before making a decision.
-Here at International Travel Insurance Group you can compare travel insurance options from multiple different providers.
-We work with the biggest and most respected names in the travel and trip insurance business, and are able to provide our customers with up-to-date information on the various policies offered through these companies.
+While many policies look the same on the surface, there are usually differences when you get down to reading the fine print.
+The amount they cover, the excess you have to pay out when making a claim, and most importantly, what exactly they do cover will all vary to a certain extent so be sure to compare the options before making a decision.
+Here at International Travel Insurance Group, you can compare travel insurance options from multiple different providers.
+We work with the biggest and most respected names in the travel and trip insurance business and can provide our customers with up-to-date information on the various policies offered through these companies.
 We provide three general categories of travel insurance:

-- Travel Medical Plans / Compare Travel Medical Insurance – Covers medical expenses as well as other risk when traveling overseas for less than a year
+- Travel Medical Plans / Compare Travel Medical Insurance – Covers medical expenses as well as other risks when traveling overseas for less than a year

-- International Health Plans / Compare Global Medical Insurance – Long term Health insurance for expatriates and global nomads living abroad for a year or more
+- International Health Plans / Compare International Medical Insurance – Long-term Health insurance for expatriates and global nomads living abroad for a year or more

 What to Look for When Comparing Travel Insurance